ytrevo/better-ripping-machine/README.md

-# Better Ripping Machine
+Better Ripping Machine

-Cette version est une amélioration de Automatic Ripping Machine (ARM).
+This version is an enhancement of the Jelly Ripping Machine (JRM).

-Ici je vais ajouter des scripts et des configurations pour automatiser le rip de disques optiques.
+Here I will add scripts and configurations to automate the ripping of optical discs.

-## Objectif
+Objective

-- Ajouter des fonctionnalités améliorées
+Add improved features

-- Garder la compatibilité avec ARM
+Maintain compatibility with ARM

-- Faciliter l'utilisation via Docker et interface web
+Facilitate usage via Docker and web interface